Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script when executed counts for the number of directories and sub-directories in the current directory, including all hiding directories

 12-newest_files Script
 This script displays the 10 newest files in the current directory

+13-unique Script
+This script when executed takes a list of words as input and prints only words that appear once